 When a Condition of Award (COA) Goal is specified, the Contractor is required to employ DBE participation to at least the extent identified in the GSP.
 This is a condition of awarding the contract to the Contractor and a project cannot be considered successful unless the Contractor meets the COA DBE Commitment.
-The Contractor's DBE Commitment as identified in the Contract Utilization Certification form, as further detailed in the post award bid item breakout information provided by the Contractor, and as verified/entered into CCIS.
+The Contractor's DBE Commitment is identified in the Contract Disadvantaged Business Enterprise Utilization Certification.
+The Contractor provides further detail in the DBE bid item breakdown information provided after award.
+This information is verified/entered into CCIS.
 The Contractor may demonstrate that a good faith effort was made to deliver on the Condition of Award for full or partial DBE participation.

 The project DBE goal is also applied towards increased costs to a project via changes.
 Remember, the Contractor is obligated to meet the Contract DBE Commitment and the Project Engineer is responsible for the additional DBE participation, if any, as the result of changes that increases the Contract amounts paid.
-The project DBE participation to these changes is managed by the Project Engineer while working closely with the Contractor.
+The project DBE participation to these changes is managed by the Project Engineer (in coordination with DBELO) while working closely with the Contractor.
 The Project Engineer must look for the additional DBE participation necessary to meet the overall project DBE goal as it is applied to the total amounts paid on a project.
 Project engineer must do so by asking the Contractor for quotes from DBEs, review the status of non-COA DBEs participation, or demonstrate a good faith effort.
 Depending on the type of changes, where in the project schedule the change occurs, and the availability of DBEs, it is possible the change work with the additional DBE participation can cost more as compared to a quote from non DBE subcontractors.
-The determination of the reasonableness of the additional cost of DBE participation must be approved by the State Construction office.
+The determination of the reasonableness of the additional cost of DBE participation must be approved by the

+State Construction office.
 These specifications are placed in contracts as a condition of continued Federal Funding for the Department.

 - As a Condition of Award, the Contractor must commit to, and follow through on, subcontracting at least the work and the amount identified by the COA to certified DBE firms or make a good faith effort to do so. - Measurement of attainment is not simply the payments made to the DBE.
 Attainment is measured in accordance with the provisions of the "DBE Participation" section of the contract special provisions. - Changes to the amounts specified for COA must be made in accordance with the procedures outlined in this section. - All amounts paid for certified work to non-COA DBEs shall be reported by the Contractor.
-All non-COA DBE amounts reported on the project can be used for COA DBE substitution, applied towards the DBE participation on changes that increase the Contract amounts, or be applied towards overall agency DBE goal as race conscious DBE participation. - When a DBE is the Contractor, the total project DBE participation is reported as race neutral, and all of the certified work completed by the DBE Contractor is reported as well as any other DBE subcontractor's work as long as it meets the Contract DBE requirements.
+Non-COA DBE amounts reported on the project may be used for COA DBE substitution if the proper approval process is followed, and then applied towards the DBE participation on changes that increase the Contract amounts, or be applied towards overall agency DBE goal as race neutral DBE participation. - When a DBE is the Prime Contractor, the total project DBE participation is reported as race neutral, and all of the certified work completed by the DBE Contractor's own forces is reported as well as any other DBE subcontractor's work as long as it meets the Contract DBE requirements.